vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 490095
 40048
 ONREL
 Figure 13.9: Horizontal insolation for the U.S. for a flat plate facing directly upward.
 Native units for the graphic are in kWh/m2/day, the break-points between colors running from 4.0 to 5.75 kWh/m2/day in steps of 0.25.
-These values can be converted to W/m2 by mul- tiplying by 1,000 W/kW and dividing by 24 h/day.
-Annotations are added once in each color band (in black or yellow) to in- dicate the equivalent measure in W/m2 [^87].
+These values can be converted to W/m2 by multiplying by 1,000 W/kW and dividing by 24 h/day.
+Annotations are added once in each color band (in black or yellow) to indicate the equivalent measure in W/m2 [^87].
 Alaska is not even close to scale.
 From NREL.
 Figure 13.9 shows the variation of insolation across the U.S. The latitude effect is evident, but also weather/clouds make a mark, giving the southwest desert the highest solar potential.
 Even so, the variation from best to worst locations45 is not even a factor of two.
 Figures 13.8 and 13.9 are in the context of a flat surface.[^46] For solar panels, it makes sense to tilt them to an angle equaling the site latitude and oriented toward the south.[^47] The noon-time sun is always high in